PUB HLTH 3119 - Public Health Internship III

 • During their period of internship, students at all times remain enrolled members of the University of Adelaide and are expected to abide by the usual policies and by-laws of the University.

 The organisation(s) may require that the student acquires a National Police Certificate prior to commencing the work placement.
 In that case, it is the student's responsibility to apply for the police clearance and present the certificate to his/her workplace organisation.
 In order to reduce delays, it is advisable that students obtain a Police Certificate in advance, if there is any doubt about the need for one.
-If the organisation requires such police check, that will be recorded in the Placement Agreement.

 Small Group Discovery ExperienceN/A